Industries of Titan: Gameplay

 In the future, humanity has colonized Titan, one of Saturn's moons.
 Players manage a corporate-controlled colony.
 Their colonists consist of citizens, who make money for players by being forced to watch advertisements, and employees, who are drones that perform work.
 The ruins of nearby failed colonies can be searched for resources, and once players accumulate enough resources, they can build factories.
 Some factories and buildings cause a NIMBY effect or pollute, and cleaning pollution can change Titan's atmosphere, reducing efficiency.
 Players also must defend their colony from armed rebels using elements of real-time strategy games, though these attacks can be disabled.
 A tech tree allows players to unlock more buildings and options, including spaceships to defend their colony.
 A campaign challenges players to gain a seat on the corporate council.

 Development

-Additional development was done by the Malaysian company Streamline Studios.
+Additional development was done by the Malaysian company Streamline Studios once it became clear the initial roadmap couldn't be fulfilled.
 After entering early access in April 2020, Industries of Titan was released on January 31, 2023.